 Whisper a message standing at a particular position in front of one of the discs.
 The listener, standing in front of the other disc very clearly hears the whisper while no one standing in the path of the two discs can hear the sound.

 The effect is produced by two factors – the geometry of the discs and the position where the speaker and the listener stand.
 The Discs are parabolic in shape.
-The jump of a frog along jumper, springboard diver and pole-vaulter as well as the motion of a discuss, a shot put and a javelin are parabolic.
+The jump of a frog along jumper, the motion of a discuss, a shot put and a javelin are parabolic.
 Several comets are known to move in parabolic orbits.
 Just as we describe a circle with a fixed point, namely its centre, a fixed point known as focus also describes a parabola.
 The focus lies in front lies in front of the parabolic curve.
 In this exhibit the position of the speaker as well as the listener is the focus of the parabolic discs.
 One of the properties of the focus of the parabolic surface as applied to sound is that the waves emanating at the focus and incident on the surface are reflected and rendered parallel.
 The reflected waves strike the parabolic surface at the other end and converge at the focus.
 Since sound waves converge, their intensity is maximum there.
 This is similar to burning a piece of paper in sunlight with the help of a converging (convex) lens, where the lens collects the parallel beam of sunlight and converges them to a point.
-At that print, the intensity of light is high.
+At that point, the intensity of light is high.

 Parabolic surface, because of this property to bring waves to a focus, thereby increasing the intensity of the waves, find a number of applications.
 The dish antenna we see with the cable operator is one such.
 The radio waves transmitted by the various channels are collected by the dish antenna.
 The receiver is placed at the focus of the antenna.
 The radio signals received are amplified and transmitted to our houses through cables.